 About Seasons in Malibu

-If you find yourself relating to Ben Affleck’s story, Seasons can help you before everything comes crashing down.
+If you find yourself relating to Ben Affleck’s story and in search of top rehab centers, Seasons can help you before everything comes crashing down.
 With Season’s Systemic Method, we approach treating the entire family system while a patient is in primary care at our California drug treatment center.
 We see your struggle as a completely treatable chronic disease.

 Ben Affleck has famously struggled with addiction for years and, as a Hollywood star, has a lot of eyes looking at him.
 Luckily, he has been able to turn his addiction into a positive by speaking out and helping others going through a similar situation.
 If you find yourself unable to control your drinking or are looking for ways to support your loved one through recovery, let us know.
 Addiction recovery might be a struggle for some, including Ben Affleck, but we are here to help you through the process at every turn.